DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/node-group/manage-group.md

 1. Go to the edge unit details page and select the left menu `Edge Resources` -> `Edge Node Groups`.

-2. Click on the `Group Name` in the edge node group list.
+2. Click the `Group Name` in the edge node group list.

 3. On the node group details page, click the `Edit Node Group` button at the top right corner.